nevermined-io/nvm-docs/docs/architecture/building-dapps.md

 Nevermined provides the following core features that can be used to build different scenarios or use cases:

+* Payments - It allows to define the price of an asset and the conditions to access it.
 * Access Control - It is a core and cross capability of Nevermined that can be found across all the existing features.
 It allows to asset creators/providers to define authorization rules that are enforced and validated in a blockchain.
 * Data Sharing - In Nevermined a digital asset can be registered and provide an **access** service.
 That service allows the download of all the files attached to the asset, when the consumer fulfills all the conditions defined by the asset creator/provider.
-* Remote Computation - It allows to define scenarios where an asset owner enable the execution of an algorithm on top of existing data in a privacy preserving manner.
 * Tokenization - Allows digital assets tokenization via ERC-721 or ERC-1155 NFTs.
 It includes the modules to facilitate secondary markets and royalties enforcement.
 * Search & Discovery - Exposes the flexibility of querying for digital asset metadata attributes and the events associated with their life-cycle.
 * Provenance - Tracks on-chain all the relevant actions related with the digital assets.